BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/06-Control-Mmojo-Server.md

 ---
 ### Choose a Model
 First, choose a model.
 I'd suggest choosing **Google Gemma 4B Instruct**.
-It will be copied to your `$HOME/Mmojo-Server` directory.
+It will be soft-linked in your `$HOME/Mmojo-Server` directory.
 ```
 mm-choose-model.sh
 ```